 That was when they got in contact with WELL.
-The WELL perspective looks at other values in the facilities – not just the design and operation of the buildings themselves, but how they affect human behavior related to health and well-being, things like airflow, indoor greenery and opportunities for exercise and ergonomics in the workplace is important.
+The WELL perspective looks at other values in the facilities – not just the design and operation of the buildings themselves, but how they affect human behavior related to health and well-being.
+Things like airflow, indoor greenery, opportunities for exercise and ergonomics in the workplace is important.

 Castellum liked the idea of this certification – largely because the data indicated that the certification was necessary, Elland says.

 “We spend 90% of our time indoors, and about 60% of our health and well-being is affected by our physical and social environment.
 In Sweden, we have problems with stress-related illnesses and long-term sick leave.
 Our business community is obviously doing something wrong, so we need to consider the causes.”

 Castellum sees a demand from their clients for a sustainable building with a health perspective on the workplace.
 So in 2016 they decided to invest in one of the first health-certified buildings in the Nordic region.
 The ground breaking took place in the summer of 2017 in the Hyllie district of Malmö, and the healthy workplace will be completed in the spring of 2019.